abhinav-TB/dantdb/README.md

 # dantDB

 A simple no-SQL database inspired by SQLite .

 ## Features

 - Easy to Install as a library
 - Easy to use
 - Easy to visualize using JSON
 - safe DB access through mutex's
-- ACID compliant

 ## Installation